ositaka/soul-healing-decapcms/data/page/home.md

     section_type: section_repeatable_content
     main_menu:
       show: true
-      name: The Healing Hour
+      name: The Healing
-    title: The Healing Hour
+    title: The Healing
     items:
       - title: Present
         text: Present Healing is referred to as in-person healing, is a form of healing